|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Evan, age 16, expressed a great deal of frustration after his first two years of high school.
 Evan stated, "I can’t do anything right.
 When I answer a question wrong, the other people laugh at me and say I am a freak.
 They like to make fun of me, even though I am a very nice person who doesn’t do anything mean to them."
 Evan, who had been adopted by Chris and Pam at the age of six, had made remarkable improvements during his childhood years.

 However, the peer pressure accompanying high school made his life at school difficult while his life at home remained supportive yet confusing.
 Pam stated, "I don’t know how to help him.
 We love him so much and we want him to make friends, but teenagers are cruel."

 I stated to Pam, "Evan needs to be reassured of his ability to succeed.
 At this time, he cannot seem to keep up with his work or understand the more complex tasks."
-I suggested that Pam and Chris hire a specialized tutor, one trained in working with FAS teens, to help Evan with his schoolwork.
-An FAS educated tutor knows how to break down assignments to attainable tasks that can improve the client’s self-esteem.
+I suggested that Pam and Chris hire a specialized tutor, one trained in working with FASD teens, to help Evan with his schoolwork.
+An FASD educated tutor knows how to break down assignments to attainable tasks that can improve the client’s self-esteem.

 Think of your Evan.
 What difficulties does he or she face in the adolescent world?